tbrowder/CGI/README.md

-# CGI-Perl6
+# CGI
-methods for the CGI environment
+methods for the CGI environment; based on Perl 5's CGI module